suryatmodulus/py-stock-picker/README.md

-# py-stock-picker
+# Stock-Pickz
-Py-Stock-Picker is a python script that predicts optimal buy and sell dates for a given dataset of stocks.
+A python script that predicts optimal buy and sell dates for a given dataset of stocks.

+Note : Example Dataset is provided in the repository (data.csv)